MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshoot-emails-issues.md

 5. [Import the solution](/powerapps/maker/common-data-service/import-update-export-solutions).

-## Issue: Can't view untracked emails and meetings in auto capture
+## Issue 2: Can't view untracked emails and meetings in auto capture

 [Auto capture](/dynamics365/sales/configure-auto-capture) doesn't show untracked emails and meetings for some or all users in an organization.